JohnKeysCloud/odin-computer-science/misc-notes/graphs/main-graphs.md

 Totaling 289 miles.

 ### Directed & Acyclic Graphs
-As briefly mentioned above… the relationship between vertices does not always go both ways.
+As briefly mentioned above, the relationship between vertices does not always go both ways.
 In a road map, for example, there could be one-way streets.
 Or here's a graph showing the order in which a goalie in ice hockey could get dressed:
 !["Goalie Dress Order"](./assets/goalie-dress-order-1.png)